 Recidivism studies of juveniles who participated in the Orange County Bar Foundation’s diversion programs (SHORTSTOP, Programa SHORTSTOP, and STOP SHORT of Addiction – English and Spanish versions) prove that the programs work to keep youth from further involvement in the criminal justice system.
 The basis for these studies is to determine if the youth we serve are referred to probation for a new law violation within a year of completing our programs.

-Tracking approximately 1,150 youth for a year, results showed that youth who pass OCBF diversion programs are less likely to have a referral to probation in the year following their program completion than youth who fail the program.
-One-year referral rates for these program completers averaged 12.9%.
-By contrast, the one-year referral rates for the program failures averaged over 52.5%.
+Tracking approximately 961 youth for a year, results from a 2012-2014 Recidivism Study showed that youth who pass OCBF diversion programs are less likely to have a referral to probation in the year following their program completion than youth who fail the program.
+One-year referral rates for these program completers averaged 7%.
+By contrast, the one-year referral rates for the program failures averaged 25%.